smarty/changelog/cloud/international-autocomplete-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2.2.2 - 2025-03-25
+CHANGES:

+- Reverted back to a previous version to investigate NLD issues introduced in 2.2.4.

 ## 2.2.4 - 2025-03-24
 CHANGES: